tony-aw/broadcast/README.md

 - **Ensure consistent behaviour**: Using libraries from other languages also means one cannot always guarantee consistent behaviour for some operations.
-For example: both ‘Numpy’ and ‘xtensor’ have only limited support for missing values, whereas ‘R’ supports missing values for both atomic and recursive array/vector types (except type of ‘Raw’).
-  Since ‘broadcast’ does not rely on external libraries, it can ensure behaviour that is consistent with the rest of ‘R’.
+For example: both ‘Numpy’ and ‘xtensor’ have only limited support for missing values, whereas supports missing values for both atomic and recursive array/vector types (except type of ‘Raw’).
+Since ‘broadcast’ does not rely on external libraries, it can ensure behaviour that is consistent with the rest of .